Doug McClure: Career

 McClure was in the third episode "Mr. Denton on Doomsday" of CBS's The Twilight Zone.

 In 1962, he was cast as Trampas on NBC's The Virginian.
 His co-stars throughout the series were James Drury, Roberta Shore, Lee J. Cobb, Randy Boone, Gary Clarke, Clu Gulager, Diane Roter, Charles Bickford, Sara Lane, Tim Matheson, Jeanette Nolan, and John McIntire.

 In 1965, he appeared in Shenandoah, a movie directed by Andrew V. McLaglen and starring James Stewart, Glenn Corbett, Patrick Wayne, Katharine Ross, and Rosemary Forsyth.

 After The Virginian ended in 1971, McClure was slated to co-star with Bette Davis on a series about a parolee assisting a judge, played by Davis, by doing detective work.
 The pilot, produced and written by the team of Richard Levinson and William Link, failed to generate interest in the series and was released as a TV movie titled The Judge and Jake Wyler.
 McClure made another attempt at a television series during the 1972–1973 season by co-starring on SEARCH as a hi-tech investigator, rotating with Anthony Franciosa and Hugh O'Brian, and again in 1975–1976 in The Barbary Coast, co-starring William Shatner (with whom he'd starred in The Virginian episode "The Claim").
-He shifted to low-budget science-fiction movies such as At the Earth's Core, The Land That Time Forgot, and The People That Time Forgot, all three based on the novels of Edgar Rice Burroughs.
+He shifted to low-budget science-fiction movies such as The Land That Time Forgot, At the Earth's Core and The People That Time Forgot, all three based on the novels of Edgar Rice Burroughs.
 In 1967, he played the Errol Flynn role in a remake of Against All Flags titled The King's Pirate.
 He was cast in the lead in three adventures: The Longest Hundred Miles, The Birdmen, and State of Division (also known as Death Race).
 In 1978, he also starred in Warlords of Atlantis.
 In the 1970s and 1980s, McClure appeared in commercials for Hamms Beer.
-McClure also appeared as the blonde slave to Jamie Farr's character in the sequel Cannonball Run II (1984).
+McClure also appeared as the blond slave to Jamie Farr's character in the sequel Cannonball Run II (1984).

 He also had a cameo role as a poker player in the 1994 remake of Maverick.

 In 1994, McClure was awarded a star on the Hollywood Walk of Fame for television at 7065 Hollywood Blvd.
 It was unveiled in what was his final public appearance.

 Death

 On February 5, 1995, McClure died at age 59 from lung cancer in Sherman Oaks, California.
 On January 8 of that year, the actor was working on an episode of the television series One West Waikiki in Hawaii when he collapsed from an apparent stroke on the set.
 He was flown to Los Angeles for hospitalization.
-Doctors discovered that the lung cancer McClure had been battling for more than a year had spread to his liver and bones.
+Doctors discovered that the lung cancer McClure had had for more than a year had spread to his liver and bones.
 McClure was married to his fifth wife at the time of his death.
-McClure was divorced four times, including twice while he was performing on The Virginian.
+He was divorced four times, including twice while he was performing on The Virginian.